esenyel/esenyel.github.io/_pages/research.md

 RISL will hire multiple Ph.D. students for Fall 2024.
 If you are interested in doing research in the areas below, please consider submitting a Ph.D. application to [ECSE at RPI](https://ecse.rpi.edu/ "ECSE") (Deadline: January 1, 2024).
 If you have specific questions or research ideas, please reach out to Esen Yel by email (esenyel@stanford.edu) with the subject line "Interested in joining RISL".

-Research
+Research Areas
 =====

-Meta-learning-based Trajectory Tracking under Unforeseen Faults
+Adaptation to Unforeseen Situations
 -----

 <img src="../images/iros2021-intro.png"